thetillhoff/workshop/docs/labs/lab_3/1_hands_on.md

 The creation of a RDS database takes roughly 10 minutes, so feel free to grab a coffee in the meantime.

 ## Todo Service on localhost and Todo Database on AWS

-When the database cluster is ready, retrieve it's Writer endpoint and update the connection string in the `todo-service/.env` file accordingly.
+When the database cluster is ready, retrieve it's Writer endpoint and update the connection string in the `todo-service/database.ts` file accordingly.
 The credentials can be found in the Secret Manager of the AWS account.

 Comment out the `postgres` service section in the `todo-service/docker-compose.yaml` file, including the `depends_on` part of the `todo-service`.
-Run `docker compose up` in the `todo-service` folder to start the database container on your local machine.
+Run `docker compose up --build` in the `todo-service` folder to start the database container on your local machine.
 Verify that the application can connect to the database and works as intended.

 Okay, the database on AWS is working and it's relatively easy to work with.
 But as with the network, we want to manage it with code, so we can replicate it in multiple accounts.